-Single Cores
+Single cores

 In our single cores product group you will find harmonised and certified, halogen-free and shielded single cores for optimum EMC protection.
 Single cores are not sheathed cables, but rather individual, insulated cores without any further sheathing.
 The LAPP single cores are suitable for a wide range of applications such as wiring in control cabinets and the wiring of electrical assemblies and distribution panels.